 Contents

-Introduction
+Introduction 2

-Course overview
+Course overview5

-Teaching and learning methods
+Teaching and learning methods7

-Cluster I, Topics 1 and 2 10
+Cluster I - Social Work, Topics 1 - 2 10

-Cluster II, Topics 1-3
+Cluster II - Theology, Topics 1-3

-Cluster III
+Cluster III - Psychology

-Optional - improving research skills 23
+Optional - improving research skills

 Organisational and implementation details 24

-Introduction

-This is a guide book for the interdisciplinary and international course Places of hope.
-The guide book is a result of the mutual cooperation and partnership between the lecturers of the University of Windesheim, Zwolle, the Netherlands, and the Protestant Theological Faculty, Charles University, Prague, Czech Republic, during 2019 and 2020.
+Page 1 Introduction This is a guide book for the interdisciplinary and international course Places of hope.
+The guide book is a result of the mutual cooperation and partnership between the lecturers of the University of Windesheim, Zwolle, the Netherlands, and the Protestant Theological Faculty, Charles University, Prague, Czech Republic, during 2019 and 2021.
 The course is primarily dedicated to students of social work, theology, and diaconia in both the bachelor's and master's study programmes at the cooperating institutions to support their interdisciplinary learning.
-After piloting, the course may be a part of the study offer for incoming Erasmus students.
+The course may be a part of the learning agreements of incoming Erasmus students.
 In this minor programme students acquire theories and practical insights concerning good examples of effective and people-oriented social services in both countries, in this programme called "Places of Hope".
+In the online form the practical part may be optional.
 Places of Hope are defined as structures or communities creating opportunities for integration, sharing, resilience, and development.
 Students explore the potential by their practice in such settings.
 The central motivation was to boost the interdisciplinary cooperation between theology and social work and to create a platform for the mutual transdisciplinary and international co-creation of knowledge and practice in innovative approaches contributing to social inclusion, quality of life, and justice in our societies.
 The course has a theoretical and practical part.
-The core idea behind the course is to create a flexible complex in which all clusters are integrated.
 The overall course is allocated 15 ECTS.
-In the future, modifications and changes are likely in order to fit with the student's needs, priorities, and study levels.
+The core idea behind the course is to create a flexible complex in which separate clusters can be selected for study.
+The minimum study unit is one cluster, to which 2-6 ECTS are allocated.
+The course provides a variable structure that can be modified in line with student's needs, priorities, and study levels

-Compiled by Eva Křížová, October 2020

-Responsible/coordinating person for the course at the Protestant Theological Faculty, Charles University:
+Compiled by Eva Křížová, January 2022 Page 2 Responsible/coordinating person for the course at the Protestant Theological Faculty, Charles University: doc.

-doc.
 PhDr.
 Eva Křížová, PhD, head of the Department of Social Work

-Responsible/coordinating person for the course at Windesheim University

-Drs.
-Metsje Krol

-Participating teachers from Windesheim University

-Doc.
-Dr. Wilko van Holten

-Dr. Erik de Jongh, PhD.
+Responsible/coordinating person for the course at Windesheim University Drs.
+Metsje Krol Participating teachers from Windesheim University Doc.
+Dr. Wilko van Holten Dr. Erik de Jongh, PhD.